-Like all other internationally educated professionals (IEPs) moving to Canada, architects too come with skills and experience but find it difficult to find work in their field.
+Like all other professionals moving to Canada, internationally trained architects come with skills and experience but find it difficult to find work in their field.

-Apart from the absence of a network to help them with their job search, there is one other significant factor that hinders them.
+Apart from the absence of a network to help these internationally trained architects with their job search, there is one other significant factor that hinders them.
 It is the lack of knowledge about Canadian architecture such as building codes and the construction materials used.

 Aiming to bridge this gap is IPLAN, short for Immigrant Professionals Leveraging Architectural Knowledge for New Opportunities.